bleonardb3/AI_POT_07-29-2021/Lab-5/README.md

-# Lab-5: Create a COVID-19 Dashboard using Cognos Analytics
+# Lab-5: Create a COVID-19 Dashboard using Cognos Dashboard Embedded

 ## Introduction

-This lab will build a series of Cognos Dashboards to display COVID-19 data.
+This lab will build a Cognos Dashboard Embedded dashboard to display COVID-19 data.

 ## Objectives